 Getting sufficient shut-eye

-We all know sleep has many benefits – but who knows a simple act of staying on the bed could aid in recovering from back pain as well.
-We may have experienced the aftereffects of sleeping with poor posture – a crick in the neck or perhaps aching joints.
-Adjusting sleeping posture can help to reduce strain on the back.
+We all know sleep has many benefits, but did you know that it can be helpful when it comes to recovering from back pain as well?
+We may have experienced the aftereffects of sleeping with poor posture – a crick in the neck or perhaps aching joints and shoulders.
+Adjusting your sleeping posture can help to reduce strain on the back.
 Using a full-length body pillow, or putting a pillow between the legs and drawing them up can help especially for individuals who sleep on their sides.

 Moreover, sleep is a time to repair muscles and swollen joints, so ensure a minimum of eight hours of sleep per night, to reap all the benefits of sleep.